Non-Impacted Wisdom Teeth

 Problems that Non-Impacted Wisdom Teeth can cause

 Problems with wisdom teeth appear out of nowhere.
 Over time, the person may experience a toothache, swelling in the area, and bad breath.
-We can use ADA approved pain relievers (eg, KANK-A Mouth Pain Liquid and Benzodent Dental Pain Relieving Cream) and several mouthwash (eg, TheraBreath Plus Fresh Breath, Tom’s of Maine Natural Wicked Fresh, CloSYS Ultra Sensitive, etc.) in such cases, but these are temporary solutions.
+We can use ADA-approved pain relievers (eg, KANK-A Mouth Pain Liquid and Benzodent Dental Pain Relieving Cream) and several types of mouthwash (eg, TheraBreath Plus Fresh Breath, Tom’s of Maine Natural Wicked Fresh, CloSYS Ultra Sensitive, etc.) in such cases, but these are temporary solutions.

 If wisdom teeth have not erupted yet and are pressing on other teeth, it can cause decay of those teeth and crooked teeth due to compression.
 To avoid these and similar situations, you should have it extracted.